 Played Since: 2007

-Favorite disc golf moment: The moment my wife got her first and second ace, the smile on her face and at that moment I have a disc golf partner for life.
+Favorite disc golf moment: The moment my wife got her first and second ace, the smile on her face.
+At that moment, I had a disc golf partner for life.

 Favorite quote: "To succeed in life, you need three things: a wishbone, a backbone, and a funnybone." -Reba McEntire